Credit card travel insurance options if you’re over 65

 - Is there an additional premium if I want to use my credit card’s complimentary insurance?
 If you’re looking to cover pre-existing medical conditions or want to get upgraded insurance when you’re over the maximum age for standard complimentary cover, check what premiums and fees may apply.
 Weigh up these costs, along with the card’s annual fee, to decide if purchased or credit card travel insurance will be more suitable for you.

-Complimentary travel insurance has the potential to save you hundreds of dollars on buying a policy but age requirements and exclusions for pre-existing conditions can limit the value of this credit card extra for seniors, and for anyone with pre-existing conditions.
+Complimentary travel insurance has the potential to save you hundreds of dollars on buying a policy but age requirements and exclusions can limit the value of this credit card extra for seniors, and for anyone with pre-existing conditions.